Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Characteristic times for transmission and reflection

 Let us again, as in Section \ref{dwell}, apply the flow-velocity concept and the corresponding dwell-time concept for introducing the tunneling (or, more generally, transmission) velocity and time in the stationary case.
 The transmission dwell time $\tau^{tr}_{dwell}$ reads as

 As is seen, this time scale unlike the dwell times (\ref{8}) and (\ref{9}) is unambiguously associated with the transmission subprocess.
-We consider the quantity $v_{flow}^{tr}(x)=I_{tr}/|\psi_{tr}(x;k)|^2$ as the one giving the genuine average transmission velocity of particles.
-While the "velocities" $v_{flow}^{(1)}$ and $v_{flow}^{(2)}$ in Section \ref{dwell} have no physical meaning.
+Hence the quantity $v_{flow}^{tr}(x)=I_{tr}/|\psi_{tr}(x;k)|^2$ can be surely treated as the average velocity of tunneling particles at the point $x$.

-The reflection dwell time $\tau^{ref}_{dwell}$ is introduced in a similar way -- It should be stressed however that $\tau^{ref}_{dwell}(k)$ depends not only on the average velocity of reflected particles, but also on the average depth of their penetration into the barrier region.
+The reflection dwell time $\tau^{ref}_{dwell}$ is introduced as follows (see also \cite{But}): Note that $\tau^{ref}_{dwell}(k)$ depends not only on the average velocity of reflected particles, but also on the average depth of their penetration into the barrier region.
 Therefore the expression $I_{ref}/|\psi_{ref}(x;k)|^2$ cannot be interpreted as the average velocity of reflected particles at the point $x$.

 It is useful here to compare the transmission dwell time $\tau^{tr}_{dwell}$ for a particle tunneling through the rectangular barrier of height $V_0$ ($E<V_0$) (see \cite{Ch6,Ch2}) with the Buttiker dwell time $\tau_{dwell}^{(2)}$ \cite{But}: